Jump to Content

 Kaz Sato

-Developer Advocate, Google Cloud
+Developer Advocate, Cloud AI

 You may have heard the buzz about neural networks and deep learning, and want to learn more.
 But when you learn about the technology from a textbook, many people find themselves overwhelmed by mathematical models and formulas.
 I certainly was.